1. What we offer?

-We teach chess as an enrichment class where students can learn about chess as well as successful living.
-Examining the board before moving is akin to evaluating your alternatives before making a decision.
-Preparing for a response to your move is akin to preparing for different possibilities in life.
+The basic answer here is that we teach the game of chess, a healthy academic game designed to improve patience, planning and decision- making habits.
+Examining the board before moving is similar to evaluating your alternatives before making any life decision - so the game of chess is really about preparing for life itself!
 We also teach the value of losing and learning from your mistakes and we emphasize good sportsmanship and respect towards others.

 We use a quantitative point system to reward learning and behavior.
 Students achieve different levels based on the points they earn and collect rewards, trophies, and medals.
 Details on Point system can be found HERE.

 Bay Area Chess offers financial aid to deserving families because we want to make our program available to everyone.